eranishojha/Akaunting-Square-App/README.md

 * Initial release.

 # Need a custom functionality
-Need a custom functionality in [Akaunting](https://akaunting.com), or want to develop a new feature, feel free to email us on anish.ojha@provistechnologies.com or visit [our website](https://provistechnologies.com).
+Need a custom functionality in <a href="https://akaunting.com" target="_blank">Akaunting</a>, or want to develop a new feature, feel free to email us on anish.ojha@provistechnologies.com or visit <a href="https://provistechnologies.com" target="_blank">our website</a>.